 Dr. Bruchalski’s Conversion: Abortionist to Pro-Life Doctor

 But it was not always so.
-Dr. B was an abortionist.
+Once upon a time, Tepeyac OB/GYN’s founder was an abortionist.

-But his conversion started with reflection, witnessing the effects of abortion all around him.
-He saw no joy or happiness for the women he aborted.
-All he saw from more abortion and more contraception were “more broken relationships, more infections, more destruction, more brokenness.”
-But he put aside these concerns, swayed by his professors’ insistence that happiness was just around the corner, awaiting better education and more of the same services.
+His conversion began in reflection as he witnessed the effects of abortion all around him.
+Far from achieving joy or happiness, the women he aborted or equipped with contraceptives displayed only “more broken relationships, more infections, more destruction, more brokenness.”
+At first he put aside these concerns, swayed by his professors’ insistence that happiness was just around the corner, awaiting better education and more of the same services.

-Three “words from the Spirit” combined with his uncertainties to spark his conversion.
-Early in his residency, a friend convinced him to go with him to visit the shrine of Our Lady of Guadalupe, patroness of the unborn, in Mexico City.
-While there he heard the clear voice of Our Lady ask him, “Why are you hurting me?”
-Still hard of heart, he put the question in the back of his mind, thinking maybe it was only the heat.
+Three “words from the Spirit” combined with his uncertainties to fuel his conversion.
+Early in his residency, he accompanied a friend to visit the shrine of Our Lady of Guadalupe, patroness of the unborn, in Mexico City.
+While there he heard the clear voice of a woman ask him, “Why are you hurting me?”
+Still hard of heart, he concluded that his perceptions had been affected by the heat and put the question in the back of his mind.

-The second word came later in his residency.
-Doing a late-term abortion, he inadvertently delivered a baby over 500 grams, which by law must go to the neonatology unit.
-When he called the neonatologist, she sharply told him he was treating the baby as if it were a cancer turmor, and that as a doctor he must treat both woman and baby as patients.
-She then explained that she had just returned from Medjugorje, and suggested that he go there himself.
-Two days later, to his shock, his mother called up and suggested he accompany her on a trip to – where else – Medjugorje.
+Later in his residency, during a late-term abortion, he inadvertently delivered a baby weighing over 500 grams.
+By law, it had to be sent to the neonatology unit.
+When he called the neonatologist, she sharply told him he was treating the baby as if it were a cancerous tumor, and that as a doctor he must treat both woman and baby as patients.
+Adding that she had just returned from Medjugorje, she suggested that he go there himself.
+Two days later, to his shock, his mother phoned and suggested he accompany her on a trip to – where else? – Medjugorje.

-A conversion experience sends the converted one on mission.
+A conversion experience sends the converted one on a mission.

-Dr. John told his hospital he could no longer perform abortions, prescribe contraceptives, or do artificial reproduction.
-“Just keep it quiet,” his supervisor asked him, rolling his eyes, “I hope it wasn’t some religious conversion.”
-But he couldn’t keep Dr. B quiet.
-By the end of residency, many of his fellow residents had followed his lead and ceased performing abortions.
+Returned from Medjugorje, Dr. Bruchalski told his hospital he could no longer perform abortions, prescribe contraceptives, or deal in artificial reproduction.
+“Just keep it quiet,” his supervisor told him, rolling his eyes, “I hope it wasn’t some religious conversion.”
+Dr. Bruchalski didn’t keep quiet.
+More and more of his fellow residents followed his lead and ceased performing abortions.

-Hear the story in Dr. Bruchalski’s own way at the video below.
+Hear the story in his own words in the video below.